EndPointCorp/end-point-blog/2020/09/10/introduction-to-borg-backup.html.md

 borg create --stats ::archive_1 / --exclude /dev /opt
 ```

-#### Step 9: How to restore an archive through extraction.
+#### Step 9: Restoring an archive through extraction

-The ‘Borg extract’ command extracts the contents of an archive.
+The ‘borg extract’ command extracts the contents of an archive.
 As a preset default, the entire archive will be extracted.
 However, the extraction can be limited by passing the directory path or file path as arguments to the command.
 For example, this is how a single photo can be extracted from the Photos archive:

 ```bash
 borg extract ::archive_1 /home/kannan/photos/sunrise.jpg
 ```

-#### Step 10: How to prune older backups?
+#### Step 10: Pruning older backups

 Every backup solution should have a way to maintain the older backups.
-Borg utilizes `borg prune` for this.
+Borg offers us `borg prune` for this.
 It prunes a repository by deleting all archives not matching any of the specified retention options.

-For example, to retain the following specified backups: the final 10 archives from the day, another 6 end of week archives, and 3 of the end of month archive for every month can be attained using the following syntax:
+For example, retain the final 10 archives from the day, another 6 end-of-week archives, and 3 of the end-of-month archive for every month using the following syntax:

 ```bash
 borg prune -v --list --keep-daily=10 --keep-weekly=6 --keep-monthly=3 ::
 ```

-Note: The double colons (::) are required in order to automatically utilize the environment variables that were set prior for further processing.
+Note that the double colons `::` are required in order to automatically use the environment variables that were set prior.

-For more in-depth documentation on the borgbackup process, [read the docs](https://borgbackup.readthedocs.io/en/stable/quickstart.html).
+For more in-depth documentation on Borg backup, [read the docs](https://borgbackup.readthedocs.io/en/stable/quickstart.html).